 For some it was a sad day when Morecambe Superbowl was knocked down like nine pins and replaced by Aldi.
 A trip to glow bowling was a birthday party faithful.
 But in truth it had stuck around a tad too long.
 It has now been replaced in the hearts and minds of locals by Soul Bowl and Vista Italian Kitchen.
 The twin attractions offer a bowling, wine and dine deal if you’ve a couple of hours to spare.

 6 Go Vintage by the Sea

 Vintage by the Sea began in 2013 in collaboration with Wayne Hemingway to celebrate the 80th anniversary of The Midland Hotel’s opening in July 1933.
 Still going strong, it’s a chance to step back into the 1930’s. with walkabout theatre, a classic car show and classes and crafts.
-The next festival will be held the last weekend in August when the Midland will host a Gatsby inspired Torch Club Ball.
+The festival is held the last weekend in August and this year The Midland will host a Gatsby inspired Torch Club Ball.
 We joined in the fun last summer by rocking up to the garden area on the prom to listen for music under the earth with trumpets and trombones in a bonkers interactive science lab.
 Many head straight for the Vintage Market in the Promenade venue hall where there’s dancing, drinking and all the colourful costumed characters of a time that only nostalgic events like this can conjure up.

 7 Follow the crime writers at Morecambe and Vice